Skip to main content

 Item Block Rendering

-As not all block entities with renderers can be rendered using static models, you can create a special renderer to customize the item rendering process.
+As not all block entities with renderers can be represented by static item models, a special renderer can be created to more dynamically control the process.
 This is done using SpecialModelRenderers.
-In these cases, both a special model renderer must be created to render the item correctly, and a corresponding registered special block model renderer for scenarios when a block is being rendered as an item (e.g., enderman carrying a block).
+In these cases, both a special model renderer must be created to submit the desired features, and a corresponding registered special block model renderer for scenarios when the block itself is being submitted for rendering rather than an item variant (e.g., enderman carrying a block).

 Please refer to the client item documentation for more information.